frederic-perez/AmE-dictionary/data/idioms.md

 __for the birds__
 __for the most part__ :two::hammer:
 __for the ride__ For pleasure or interest, rather than any serious purpose. _Women are now the primary force behind an explosion in new cocktail concoctions, and men are simply going along for the ride, say bartenders and liquor marketing executives._
-__for the sake of (someone or something)__ :three::hammer: _For the sake of clarity._
+__for the sake of (someone or something)__ :four::hammer: _For the sake of clarity._
 __for the umpteenth time__ An expression of frustration, usually when one has already done something many times before and is irritated to have to do it again.
 “Umpteenth” means an indefinitely or innumerably large amount, usually used for sarcastic or hyperbolic emphasis, as in this phrase. _For the umpteenth time, we are not stopping for ice cream!_
 __for what it’s worth__ :three: For whatever value or merit it seems to have (to you).
 This expression, which normally precedes the expression of one’s opinion on a controversial topic, implies that the listener may not think much of it, but there it is, anyway. _I’m sorry to hear you lost your job.
 For what it’s worth, I think you made the right choice confronting your boss._
 __for years/weeks/days to come__ :dart: Used to emphasize that something will continue for a long time into the future. _This is a moment that will be remembered and celebrated for years to come._ _It was a highlight that would be looped on SportsCenter for days to come._
 __forever and a day__ :two: __1__ Eternally; always; ceaselessly. __2__ An exceptionally long period of time.
-__fork over the dough__ To pay, generally unwillingly, a certain amount of money.
+__fork over the dough__ :two: To pay, generally unwillingly, a certain amount of money. _If you want the most cutting edge technology, you’d better be prepared to fork over the dough for it._
 __forty winks__ :three: A short sleep during the day.
 A short nap.
 __fountain of youth__ Anything reputed or promising to restore one’s youth, vitality, or health, or at least the appearance thereof. _At the age of 60, your grandmother looks fantastic!
 She must have discovered the fountain of youth._
 __four-letter word__
 __fourth wall__ :two: The imaginary barrier separating performers in a TV show, film, or play from the audience. _I hate those shows that break the fourth wall—I don’t want to feel like the characters are having a conversation with me!_
 __fox’s sleep__ A state of apparent sleep (or feigned indifference) in which someone is actually aware of everything going on around them.
 Alludes to the idea that foxes sleep with one eye open and thus are always at the ready. _I think Amy is just in a fox’s sleep, so be careful what you say right now._
-__freak flag__ Any unconventional, nonconformist, or uninhibited behavior, convictions, opinions, or lifestyle choices that are unique to an individual.
+__freak flag__ :two: Any unconventional, nonconformist, or uninhibited behavior, convictions, opinions, or lifestyle choices that are unique to an individual. _My high school literature teacher taught me to always be true to myself and to wear my freak flag proudly._
 __freak of nature__ Something or someone that is unusual, rare, or abnormal in some way; beyond or outside the natural world. _He can lift over 500 pounds in the gym, he’s like some freak of nature._
 __freak out__ (freak someone out)
 __free bit of advice__ A suggestion, opinion, or piece of advice that was unrequested or unsolicited by the recipient.